-A summary of the statement of principles from the Court of Appeal decision as to the types of guarantees was given in Havila Kystruten AS v Abarca Companhia De Seguros SA; Hijos de J Barreras SA v Havila Kystruten AS [2022] EWHC 3196 (Comm) .
+A summary of the statement of principles from the Court of Appeal decision as to the types of guarantees was given in Havila Kystruten AS v Abarca Companhia De Seguros SA; Hijos de J Barrer as SA v Havila Kystruten AS [2022] EWHC 3196 (Comm).
 These were surety guarantees (an undertaking by the guarantor to be answerable for the debt or obligation of another if that other defaults, or 'to see to it that the debtor performed its own obligation to the creditor'), demand guarantees (where security may be provided by an undertaking to pay a sum on or following demand, irrespective of whether the obligor or debtor is under a liability to make the payment), and conditional bonds (a guarantee that may require payment upon or by reference to an event other than a demand, or be conditional upon such an event).

-In a further recently decided case, Geoquip Marine Operations AG v Tower Resources Cameroon SA and Others [2022] EWHC 531 (Comm), a contract variation signed on behalf of the party to the original contract, but not the guarantor, was treated as valid because the signatory was the chief executive officer of both companies and therefore was treated as having given consent on behalf of the guarantor, despite not signing in that capacity.
+In a further recently decided case, Geoquip Marine Operations AG v Tower Resources Cameroon SA and Others</ em> [2022] EWHC 531 (Comm), a contract variation signed on behalf of the party to the original contract, but not the guarantor, was treated as valid because the signatory was the chief executive officer of both companies and therefore was treated as having given consent on behalf of the guarantor, despite not signing in that capacity.
 As a result, the guarantor's obligations were not discharged by the modification of the contract.
+This judgment was appealed and overturned by the Court of Appeal on different issues, but this point was not discussed.